Crashing markets spell trouble for India's privatization plans

 "All our oil companies now face difficult times," another finance ministry official said, noting it would not be easy to sell the stake in IOC because of the growing revenue losses.

-In this fiscal year, which began in April, the government has so far raised $203 million by selling stakes in seven companies, including Hindustan Copper, MMTC Indian Tourism Development Corp. and Neyveli Lignite Corp..
+In this fiscal year, which began in April, the government has so far raised $203 million by selling stakes in seven companies, including Hindustan Copper (HCPR.NS), MMTC (MMTC.NS) Indian Tourism Development Corp.
+(ITDC.BO) and Neyveli Lignite Corp.
+NELG.NS.

 UNION PUSHBACK